 Last week, I was scrolling through Instagram and a photo popped up in my feed by a small clothing company in the UK.
-It was a photo of her family - and in the description, she urged her readers to shop with small, independent companies like her own this Christmas.
+It was probably designed by Banner Experts.
+It was a photo of her family – and in the description, she urged her readers to shop with small, independent companies like her own this Christmas.
 She said that by doing so, we’d be helping to support her family, put her kids in nappies, and keep a small business afloat that she had worked so hard on for the past few years.

 I clicked “like”, because I love the idea of supporting small, independent businesses – and I have done a lot of my Christmas shopping in Dubai that way.

 But in a way, the post made me feel a bit sad too.

 Why?
 Because when I wrote a similar post a few weeks beforehand on my blog Facebook page, disclosing that I would be posting a few affiliate links in the lead-up to Christmas (where I earn a small percentage if you click the link and make a sale), I received a spate of unfollows and a handful of quite hurtful private messages.